shinnapinna/data_science_portfolio/AIS_files/README.md

   - [AIS_Multiple_models_new](https://github.com/shinnapinna/data_science_portfolio/blob/f21f4adf0116efee63b0b67d6dc0bb5cdcf48f70/AIS_files/AIS_Multiple_models_new.ipynb): Compares the effects of different genetic mutations implicated in autism spectrum disorder on the AIS length.

 ### Project 2:
-  - [AIS_GLMM_new](https://github.com/shinnapinna/data_science_portfolio/blob/f21f4adf0116efee63b0b67d6dc0bb5cdcf48f70/AIS_files/AIS_GLMM_new.ipynb) Runs a statistical comparison of the effect of the same genetic mutation across different brain regions.
+  - [AIS_GLMM_new](https://github.com/shinnapinna/data_science_portfolio/blob/f21f4adf0116efee63b0b67d6dc0bb5cdcf48f70/AIS_files/AIS_GLMM_new.ipynb) Runs a statistical comparison of the effect of the same genetic mutation across different brain regions in Python using StatsModels.
+  - [](): Is the SPSS Syntax used to run a Generlised Linear Mixed Effects Model, while the SPSS model output file can be viewed (here)[].